Content warning: discussion of ableism, bullying

 This belief in empathy is drawn less from the superhero genre and more from the magical girl genre, where the battles often are proxy fights over the hearts and societal problems that the characters are facing.
 The villains of these shows are often represented as manipulators: They may intuit the emotions of others and then twist them to their benefit–corrupting the precious dreams of those around them, as the villains in Sailor Moon SuperS do, or using girls’ despair over a patriarchal world as a source of fuel in Puella Magi Madoka Magica.
 We can see such a narrative at play with Stigma, who uses the pain and trauma of others to fuel his ambitions, twisting Iko’s survivors’ guilt around her parents’ deaths to make her curse the world.

 Watching these arcs as an autistic person has often felt complicated to me.
 Most of these shows go to great lengths to set up a dichotomy between the deeply feeling, empathetic protagonist, whose humanity is their superpower, and the uncaring or unempathetic antagonist—whose assumed inhumanity justifies their punishment and death.
 With shows like Madoka Magica and its descendants, where the villain is straight up incapable of empathy, it is often less the actual actions of the antagonist that justifies this punishment, but their position as an abomination—somebody so heartless they cannot be allowed to live.
-It is hard not to see the ghost of eugenics underlying the narrative arcs of these villains—people whose neurological state is so horrifying as to borderline on an eldritch monstrosity, requiring their death.
-This is especially troubling given that lack of empathy is one of the calling cards of stereotypes about autistics
+It is hard not to see the ghost of eugenics underlying the narrative arcs of these villains—people whose neurological state is so horrifying as to border on being an eldritch monstrosity, requiring their death.
+This is especially troubling given that lack of empathy is one of the calling cards of stereotypes about autistics.

 I had myself experienced this stereotype first hand for years–being forced to go through applied behavior analysis, take on “social skills groups,” and be generally punished constantly, all to beat into my head that I should be more empathetic.
-All of it, of course, had the opposite effect–leading me to retreat further and further into myself, and cut myself off further from others.
+All of it, of course, had the opposite effect–leading me to retreat further and further into myself and cut myself off further from others.

-All of these experiences made me heartened to see Shy trying to tell a different story.
+All of these experiences made me glad to see Shy trying to tell a different story.
 Shy’s fourth episode in particular, A Heartless Person, introduces the character of Stardust, the hero of England and the titular Heartless Person, or “psychopath.”

 I will not be using this article to discuss narratives around “psychopaths,” other than to say these narratives are used to justify carceral sanism, as honestly I am not qualified in any way to discuss it.
 However, I do feel qualified to say: Stardust’s arc I believe challenges many narratives around the ways lack of empathy is often read onto neurodivergent people, and how they can internalize that reading.
 Instead, it frames his experiences through what is often called the Double Empathy problem–how, regardless of any deficit in empathy that autistics do or do not have, it is neurotypicals’ refusal to empathize with autistics that causes much of their social struggles in the first place.